NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 match the units used for the parameters listed above.
 For example, if the camera calibration was performed using units of millimeters the focal lengths etc. must be given in units of millimeters and the pitch must be equal to the size of each pixel in millimeters.

-The following lens distortion models are currently supported:
+These are the lens distortion models are currently supported.
+(The formulas below may miss some small details; the implementation in ``LensDistortion.cc`` in VisionWorkbench should be the final reference.)

 * **Null** = A placeholder model that applies no distortion.